Samuel Ronan wants you to think he's a Republican. He's not.

 Ronan found out from news reports and LaRose's own social media post.

-Kavanaugh's reasoning was blunt: LaRose created this mess himself.
+Kavanaugh's ruling was blunt: LaRose created this mess himself.
 Ronan had been on the ballot without interruption since February 17.
 He wasn't trying to change anything.
 He was trying to stay exactly where he already was.
 LaRose is the one who blew up the status quo at the last possible second, without even bothering to notify Ronan directly.
 In Kavanaugh's view, that's on the Secretary of State.

 And there you have it, politics in 2026.